 Pour the mixture into the cooled crust.
 Remember how we only used half of the crust/topping mixture?
 Now we’re going to use the rest of that to sprinkle over the top.
 Bake for 25 minutes, or until the crust is golden and the middle jiggles slightly.
 Allow them to cool before you enjoy them.
 I know, waiting is the hardest part, especially after you smell them.
 Your stomach will be begging you to sneak just a little nibble.

 Frequently Asked Questions

-How to Thicken Pumpkin Pie Filling?
-If you feel your pumpkin pie filling needs to be thickened up a little.
+How to Thicken The Filling?
+If you feel your filling needs to be thickened up a little.
 I suggest using cornstarch.
-I’d say 1/2-1 tablespoon should do the trick.
+I’d say ½-1 tablespoon should do the trick.

 Can you Use Fresh Pumpkin to Make the Filling?
 If you would like to use fresh pumpkin to make your filling, by all means, go ahead.
 I like this version from Inspired Taste.

-Why Should I Use Pumpkin Puree vs. Pumpkin Pie Filling?
+Should I Use Pumpkin Puree or Pumpkin Pie Filling?
 Pumpkin puree is just cooked pureed pumpkin with nothing else added, It’s a blank canvas for you to work with.
 Pumpkin pie filling is already spiced.
-I don’t want to trust my spicing to someone else, so I like using the pumpkin puree instead.
+I don’t want to trust my spicing to someone else, so I like using the puree instead.
 That way I control the taste.

 Can I Make These Ahead of Time?
 You sure can make these ahead of time.
 Make them up for a party and place them in the fridge until you are ready to enjoy.
 To serve just allow them to come up to room temperature.
 This makes them great for taking to office parties, church dinners, or family get-togethers.